 It's important for customers to have a continuous cohesive experience across Amazon.com, so I updated the visual design to be in-line with Amazon's new visual standards.

-Research and customer feedback showed that new customers aren't sure what to expect when walking in to an Amazon pickup location.
-Customers are caught off-guard picking up their items from the lockers instead of from the counter, and are confused as to why they have to wait for a pickup code to generate.
+Problem: Research and customer feedback showed that new customers aren't sure what to expect when walking in to an Amazon pickup store.

-To alleviate some of this confusion, I facilitated a brainstorming session with dev and product management to come up with ideas for how to help new customers.
+To alleviate some of this confusion, I facilitated a brainstorming session with developers and product management to come up with ideas for how to help new customers.